Strategy & Transformation

 Governance-First Approach

-Strategy and governance developed together, not sequentially
+Strategy and governance developed together by our specialists, not sequentially

 Three patterns we see consistently across New Zealand organisations attempting to move from experimentation to strategic AI adoption.